Why Luigi's Mansion is Still a Fun Game

 Game Boy Horror

 Have I talked about this device enough?
-It's looks like a Game Boy Color.
+It looks like a Game Boy Color.
+If you search mirrors with the Game Boy Horror, it'll transport Luigi back to the Foyer.
 When you collect jewels, it shows a classic image of Luigi from Super Mario All-Stars.
 It plays a tune when E. Gadd contacts Luigi, then plays Game Boy style music while E. Gadd talks.
 When you look at the Game Boy Horror's menus by pressing the Z button, it also plays Game Boy style sound effects.
 These are Game Boy style versions of the sound effects that play on Luigi's Mansion's regular menus.
+The Game Boy Horror also displays maps of the entire Mansion, which are displayed if you press the Y button and when you collect Keys.
 Screenshots of early versions of the game showed that the Game Boy Horror had a clock.
 This clock is still in the games' memory, but it is unused (see beta leftovers below).

 Totaka's Song